fnando/i18n-js/README.markdown

 ### Setting up

-Run `rake i18n:setup` to copy `i18n.js` to your javascript directory.
+Run `rake i18n:setup` to copy `i18n.js` to your configurable javascript directory.
 Then you're ready to go!

-Every time your application is started, the `public/javascripts/messages.js` will be generated.
+Every time your application is started, the translations messages defined in your configuration file will be generated.
-This file contains all messages that the I18n can find in the load path.

 To speed up the development process, you can automatically export your messages by adding something like this to your `ApplicationController`: